 Every person is unique with different abilities and nature.
 So, Do not copy anyone.
 Make a timetable according to your qualities and goals.
 Do not copy the timetable of your friend or any other.

 Follow these steps to make a perfect timetable that fits your nature.
 Write everything on a paper like what are your goals, how much time you have, and how many hours you can study in a day.

 When you write these things on a paper you get clarity.
 As a result, your stress decreases and you can easily schedule your time for study.

 Now if you have picked up the pen and paper then let’s chump on to the other step.

 Step #2: Describe what are your academic goals

-Now break these long-term goals into short goals which you would achieve on weekly basis.
-For example, preparation for an important test, completing the chapter of a particular subject, etc.
+Now break these long-term goals into short goals which you would achieve on a weekly basis.
+For example, preparation for an important test, completing the chapter on a particular subject, etc.